nextflow-io/nf-co2footprint/docs/contributing/publishing.md

+---
+title: Publishing
+description: How to publish the nf-co2footprint
+---

+# Publishing

-# 📡 Package, upload, and publish
+## 📡 Package, upload, and publish

 The project should be hosted in a GitHub repository whose name matches the name of the plugin, that is the name of the directory in the `plugins` folder (e.g. `nf-hello`).